littlebee/daph-bot/README.md

 6. [2 x Basic PIR sensor](https://www.adafruit.com/product/4667).
 We'll use these to tell when there is motion in the periphery of view and rotate daph-bot toward the action.

 7. [2 x UBEC DC to DC stepdown](https://www.adafruit.com/product/1385).
-We'll use separate stepdowns for the PI and the motors
+We'll use separate stepdowns voltage regulators for the PI and the motors that will allow you to use a variety of battery or power supply options.

 8. [A robot frame with 2 DC motors](https://www.adafruit.com/product/2939).
 I used one like this that I got from IDK where, but the base was bigger than I wanted so I 3D printed my own.